 Graduate students have multiple avenues available for handling complaints or concerns that may arise.
-Students have the option of consulting with any faculty member of their choosing, their faculty research mentor, Clinical Track Advisor, Director of Clinical Training (DCT), Division Director, Graduate Director, and/or the Department Chair.
+Students have the option of consulting with any faculty member of their choosing, their faculty research mentor, Clinical Coordinator, Director of Clinical Training (DCT), Division Director, Graduate Director, and/or the Department Chair.
 The department also has a faculty Ombudsperson who can hear complaints and concerns and help to resolve differences.
-See faculty section above for a list of faculty in these positions.
+The faculty ombudsperson is Dr. Brian Doss.

 Additionally, the department has a student ombudsperson.
 The student ombudsperson is elected by the graduate students to serve in this position and is a peer who can guarantee that information provided to them is kept confidential (in so far as is allowed by the state of Florida).
 The role of the student ombudsperson is to be a sounding board for any concerns that arise and provide guidance to students.
 The student ombudsperson also serves to manage the mentor evaluation process (see Mentor and Faculty Evaluation section), which is another method of sharing any grievances.
+For the 2020-2021 academic year the student ombudsperson is Daniella Carucci.